fbpx

 1. Use of All Caps

-• Capitalize words sparingly for emphasis.
+• Capitalize appropriately for effect.

 2. Ignore Tone and Context